 Binge Eating Disorder

-Binge Eating Disorder (BED) will soon join the ranks with Anorexia Nervosa (AN) and Bulimia Nervosa (BN) as an “official” eating disorder.
-Binge Eating Disorder is in fact a distinct entity—not just the extreme overeating that plagues many Americans.
+Binge Eating Disorder (BED) is in fact a mental illness—not just the extreme overeating that plagues many Americans.
 No one knows for sure what causes BED.
 Similar to Anorexia Nervosa or Bulimia Nervosa, the treatment approach is always bio-psycho-social.

-Plans to include BED in the new DSM V will provide the opportunity for increased awareness and understanding of the severity of this disorder.
+Including BED in the most recent DSM V provided the opportunity for increased awareness and understanding of the severity of this disorder.
 With the association of BED and obesity, this disorder becomes a major public health issue that presents both medical and psychiatric issues that impair the quality of life.

 BED does not exist in the presence of Anorexia Nervosa or Bulimia Nervosa.
 Although there are similar characteristics between those with BN and BED, those with BED do not purge.
 There are no compensatory mechanisms associated with the binge to get rid of the calories, so individuals with BED are more likely to be overweight or obese, while patients with BN may be under weight, normal weight or overweight.